 Moving forward with wedding planning requires a joint decision on funding the wedding.

 Are you planning a joint bank account to pay for the wedding together?
 Or are there specific aspects that you will pay for individually?
+How are you going to pay for your wedding?

-Do you prefer using cash or credit card or a mix of both to pay for the wedding?
+Do you prefer using cash or a credit card or a mix of both to pay for the wedding?

 At this time, you can speak to your financial consultant to see if you have other options or ask for suggestions to help you develop a financial plan.